Home » Meal Type » Dessert » Spiced Prune Chocolate Pots with Amaretto: Christmas is Coming

 If you like the idea of prunes and chocolate together, I can also recommend this spicy chocolate & prune gingerbread.

-Other Recipes for Christmas Desserts You Might Like
+Other Christmas Dessert Recipes You Might Like

 Keep in Touch